JulianSchmid/etherparse/README.md

 ```

 ## What is etherparse?
-Etherparse is intended to provide the basic network parsing functions that allows for easy analysis, transformation or generation of recorded network data.
+Etherparse is intended to provide the basic network parsing functions that allow for easy analysis, transformation or generation of recorded network data.

 Some key points are: